 "With rhinoplasty, the goal is to improve the appearance of your nose using a subtle and highly individualized approach.
 I prefer a natural-looking rhinoplasty to give you the nose that you want without appearing fake and without making you look like a different person."

-- Improve breathing difficulties, including those caused by a deviated septum (this procedure is called “septoplasty”)
+Rhinoplasty can also improve breathing difficulties, including those caused by a deviated septum (this procedure is called “septoplasty”)

-Dr. Cassileth uses a number of procedures to correct deformities caused by previous rhinoplasty or trauma.
+Our surgeons employ several procedures to correct deformities caused by previous rhinoplasty or trauma.
 Common types of revision rhinoplasty and their solutions include:

-Dr. Cassileth usually performs rhinoplasty in our on-site surgical suite.
+The surgery is performed in our on-site surgical suite.
 On average, the rhinoplasty procedure will take between 1.5 hours and 3 hours, and you’ll be able to return home the same day.